Skip to content

 • Whiteboard.fi, Actimo, Motimate (collaboration and engagement)

 We see one risk in this for the classroom power user.
 Goldman-backed roadmaps push paid-tier feature gating.
-The most powerful September 2025 tools (Test Mode prep, advanced study buddies, the full step-by-step solver) sit on Kahoot+ Study plans from $3/month.
+The most powerful September 2025 tools (Test Mode prep, advanced study buddies, the full step-by-step solver) sit on Kahoot+ Study plans from $3/month, billed annually.
 The free tier still works.
 It is just less of the product than it used to be.

 LearnClash takes the opposite bet: keep the competitive learning core (ELO, SRS, all topics, ad-free) on the free tier.
-Premium adds cosmetics, streak freezes, and advanced stats, not the learning engine itself.
+Premium adds cosmetics, profile control, and advanced stats, not the learning engine itself.

 Winner: LearnClash on philosophy.
 Kahoot’s roadmap is paid AI features for classroom buyers.
 LearnClash’s roadmap is better learning that stays free.